devcbell/hello-world/README.md

 Going through loops and other basic/entry level functions now.
 Tuple unpacking seems to be a very important thing to get down.

+10/20/18:
+Not been up to much, sadly.
+Midterms start this week, and I've been trying to get all normal assignments/projects done and out of the way ontop of thinking of switching majors and other boring university stuff.
+Still going through loops and other operators.
+Since I haven't had time to learn new stuff, I've been writing down notes and almost caught up to where I am tutorial wise.